Harshaa20/Logistics-System-Modelling-and-Data-Analysis/README.md

-Logistics Systems Modeling & Data Analysis
-Overview

-This project analyzes a logistics/production system to identify bottlenecks, inefficiencies, and improvement opportunities using data analysis and simulation modeling techniques.
-The objective was to understand how throughput, lead time, and work-in-progress (WIP) behave under different system configurations and to propose data-backed optimization strategies.

-The project was completed as part of a Logistics Systems Modeling and Analysis course at Uppsala University.

-Problem Statement

-Logistics and production systems often suffer from delays, high WIP, and underutilized capacity due to poorly balanced processes and bottlenecks.
-The goal of this project was to:

-Analyze system performance using data and simulation

-Identify bottlenecks and delay patterns

-Evaluate alternative configurations to improve throughput and reduce lead time

-Data & Inputs

-Process flow data (arrival rates, processing times, routing logic)

-Statistical distributions representing real-world variability

-System layout and capacity constraints

-Methodology

-The analysis followed a structured, data-driven approach:

-Data Analysis

-Exploratory analysis of processing times and flow behavior

-Identification of variability and congestion points

-Simulation Modeling

-Built discrete-event simulation models using FACTS Analyzer

-Modeled system behavior under different demand and capacity scenarios

-Performance Metrics Evaluated

-Throughput

-Lead time

-Work-in-Progress (WIP)

-Resource utilization

-Scenario Testing

-Bottleneck-focused improvements

-Layout and buffer size adjustments

-Comparison of baseline vs optimized scenarios

-Key Findings

-Identified critical bottlenecks that disproportionately increased lead time

-Demonstrated the relationship between WIP and throughput under different configurations

-Showed that targeted capacity balancing and buffer adjustments significantly improved system performance

-Tools & Technologies

-FACTS Analyzer – logistics system simulation

-Excel – data analysis and result comparison

-Statistical analysis – distribution fitting and performance evaluation

-Outcomes

-Reduced simulated lead times through optimized system configurations

-Improved throughput consistency under variable demand conditions

-Delivered clear, data-backed recommendations for system improvement
+# Logistics Systems Modeling & Data Analysis
+A data-driven optimization project focused on identifying bottlenecks and improving throughput in complex production environments.
+This study was conducted as part of the Logistics Systems Modeling and Analysis curriculum at Uppsala University.
+## Project Overview
+This project investigates the dynamics of a production system to uncover inefficiencies that lead to high Work-In-Progress (WIP) and delayed lead times.
+By leveraging Discrete-Event Simulation (DES), I modeled real-world variability to stress-test system configurations and propose data-backed optimization strategies.
+## Objectives
+Analyze performance metrics using statistical data and simulation.
+Identify critical bottlenecks and patterns causing systemic delays.
+Evaluate alternative layouts to maximize throughput and minimize lead times.
+## Tools & Technologies
+FACTS Analyzer: Used for high-fidelity discrete-event simulation and bottleneck detection.
+Microsoft Excel: Utilized for data cleaning, processing time analysis, and result comparison.
+Statistical Analysis: Applied distribution fitting and variability modeling to replicate real-world stochastic behavior.
+## Methodology
+Exploratory Data Analysis (EDA): Analyzed arrival rates and processing times to identify congestion points.
+Simulation Modeling: Built a baseline model in FACTS Analyzer to replicate current system constraints and routing logic.
+Performance Metrics: Evaluated the system based on Throughput, Lead Time, WIP, and Resource Utilization.
+Scenario Testing: Conducted comparative analysis between the baseline and optimized configurations (e.g., buffer adjustments and capacity balancing).
+## Key Findings
+Bottleneck Impact: Identified specific workstations that disproportionately increased lead times due to processing variability.
+WIP vs. Throughput: Demonstrated the non-linear relationship between inventory levels and output, pinpointing the "sweet spot" for buffer sizes.
+Optimization Results: Proved that targeted capacity balancing—rather than broad resource increases—significantly stabilized throughput under variable demand.
+## Outcomes
+Reduced Lead Times: Optimized configurations successfully lowered simulated lead times.
+Enhanced Consistency: Improved throughput stability even when subjected to high-variability demand scenarios.
+Actionable Insights: Delivered a set of data-backed recommendations for physical layout and buffer management.